Rockies vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (4-1) for his 14th start of the season.
+- The Braves' Charlie Morton (5-6) will make his 14th start of the season.

-- Elder will look to finish five or more innings for the 14th start in a row.
+- In 13 starts this season, Morton has lasted five or more innings 12 times, with an average of 5.8 innings per appearance.

-- He has made 13 appearances and finished four of them without allowing an earned run.
+- He has made 13 appearances and finished two of them without allowing an earned run.

 |Opponent